heavyai/pymapd/docs/source/usage.rst

    (:meth:`Connection.select_ipc`)
 3. Into python objects via Apache Thrift (:meth:`Connection.execute`)

-The best option depends on the hardware you have available, and what you plan to do with the returned data.
+The best option depends on the hardware you have available, your connection to the database, and what you plan to do with the returned data.
 In general, the third method, using Thrift to serialize and deserialize the data, will slower than the GPU or CPU shared memory methods.
+The shared memory methods require that your MapD database is running on the same machine.

 GPU Select
 ^^^^^^^^^^